ideologysec/alfred-vagrant-workflow/README.md

 If your setup is different, you should adjust these settings in the config file.

-To open the config file - open Alfred and type `vagrant workflow:settings`.
+To open the config file - open Alfred and type `vg workflow:settings`.

-In case you wish to reset setting to default type `vagrant workflow:delsettings`.
+In case you wish to reset setting to default type `vg workflow:delsettings`.

 ## Requirements
 1. Python 2.7 (Installed in OS X by default since 10.7)
-2. Alfred 2/3
+2. Alfred 2/3/4
-3. Vagrant (Preferebly 1.7+)
+3. Vagrant 1.7+

 ## Troubleshooting
 In case something isn't right, check the logs by typing `vagrant workflow:openlog`.